LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/lifecycle.md

 _**Note: clear history is allowed only if there is no open/active conversation**_

 {:start="7"}
-7. This methode will logout Current User from LPMessagingSDK
+7. This method will logout Current User from LPMessagingSDK

 ```swift
 public func logout()